saitaiky/notebook/docs/docs/cloud-computing/aws/development/cloudformation.md

 You can use the `DependsOn` attribute with any resource.
 Here are some typical uses:
 - Determine when a wait condition goes into effect.
 - Declare dependencies for resources that must be created or deleted in a specific order.
 For example, you must explicitly declare dependencies on gateway attachments for some resources in a VPC.
+For example, an Amazon EC2 instance with a public IP address is dependent on the VPC-gateway attachment if the VPC and Internet Gateway resources are also declared in the same template.

 ```yaml
 AWSTemplateFormatVersion: '2010-09-09'